 Leading Liquid Detergent Manufacturers:

-Leading manufacturers in the global liquid detergent market include several multinational consumer goods and chemical companies with large-scale production facilities, strong distribution networks, and a wide range of product offerings.
+Leading manufacturers in the global liquid detergent industry include several multinational companies with extensive production capacities and diverse application portfolios.
 Key players include:

 • Unilever PLC